A female young adult in a green sweater and white shirt sitting outside on the grass. She is using somatic exercises to improve her mental health.

 Explore somatics with Charlie Health

 If trauma or challenging emotions are impacting your mental health and you’re interested in exploring somatic therapy techniques, Charlie Health is here to help.
-Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for young people dealing with serious mental health conditions.
+Start healing with our virtual Intensive Outpatient Program, which combines group sessions with individual and family therapy for people and families dealing with various serious mental health conditions.
 Our expert clinicians incorporate evidence-based therapies (including somatic movement therapy and somatic therapy exercises) into individual counseling, family therapy, and group sessions.
 With treatment, healing your mind and body is possible.
-Fill out the form below or give us a call to start healing today.

 Charlie Health shield logo